AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 </center>

 ### BERT: Bidirectional Encoder Representations from Transformers
 BERT is built upon the Transformer architecture with a unique aspect regarding its bidirectional context.
 Unlike traditional language models that process text in a unidirectional manner (left-to-right or right-to-left), BERT processes text in both directions simultaneously.
 This bidirectional approach enables BERT to better understand the context of words, as it considers both the preceding and following words in a sentence.
+BERT also uses a tokenization technique called WordPiece to handle out-of-vocabulary words and improve generalization.
+WordPiece breaks down words into smaller subword units, allowing BERT to represent rare and unseen words more effectively.

 BERT's training consists of two main steps: pre-training and fine-tuning.